-In addition, companies won’t need any additional infrastructure when adopting new software updates since they’ll be automatically updated through consensus rather than relying on manual processes such as file management systems or email servers.
+In addition, companies won’t need any additional infrastructure when adopting new software updates since they’ll be automatically updated through consensus.
+You no longer need to rely on manual processes such as file management systems or email servers.

 As the blockchain revolutionizes the way we do business, it is important to consider how you can use this technology in your organization.
 In this article, we’ll talk about some of the dos and don’ts of blockchain in digital transformation.

 - Use blockchain as a tool for customer engagement.

 - Use blockchain technology to create secure, tamper-proof recordkeeping for your business.